Freitsx/Freitsx/README.md

 American* Frontend Developer, I like to be creative, responsible and organized; 2024 was the year when I started programming, "Why Frontend?" just beacuse we can create websites, pages and make beautiful projects - I was born and raised in Brazil but in 2020 my love for America started, was like "Finally I have a Objective"; - my personality is be a very good person who likes honestly and fight for what's right; as a Developer would be a pleasure work together, make friends and talk about ours goals; So nice to meet you who is in my profile.

 - 🔭 Looking for built amazing projects
-- 📒 Languages: English & Potuguese
+- 📒 Languages: English & Portuguse
 - 💬 Working with DevTools and Debugging pages
 - 🌐 Future: to learn Game Developer 🎮
 - 💻 Be Always a good and responsible employee